MAJOR - MerAmec Juggling ORganization - on Thursday from 11:30 a.m. to 12:30 p.m.

 speaking in a group or class room situation.

-EXPECTATIONS: This syllabus including its Course Schedule (below), the Mathematics
+EXPECTATIONS: This syllabus including its Course Schedule, the Mathematics

-St. Louis Community College Fall 1999 Fact Finder student handbook gives
+combined with the St. Louis Community College Fall 1999 Fact Finder student

-you the relevant course, student academic rights and responsibilities, and
+handbook gives you the relevant course, student academic rights and

-is to let your instructor know about it as soon as possible.
+with your instructor about it as soon as possible.

-SPECIFIC EXPECTATIONS: You are expected to read the textbook and take notes
+SPECIFIC EXPECTATIONS: You are expected to read the textbook, take notes

-from the textbook before the class in which the material is covered.
+from the textbook and and practice the new vocabulary before the class in which the material is covered.
 Add to

 these notes or take separate notes covering the new material and activities

 in each class.
-Then, finish each assigned exercise, see the Department's
+Then, finish each assigned exercise for the following class

-yourself a short test of five problems each day!
-Use your personal weekly study
+Give yourself a short test of five problems each day!
+Use the enclosed

-schedule sheet to keep track of finished work and extra credit points.
-If
+course schedule list to keep track of finished work and extra credit points.

 1. your ability to define and skill at defining terms, expressions,